-For many travellers, figuring out what to eat in Osaka is one of the first concerns on the travel agenda.
+For culinary delights, few world cities compete with Osaka, Japan’s third-biggest city.
+For many travellers, figuring out what to eat in Osaka is front of mind on the travel agenda.

 There’s no shortage of food options in Osaka.
-No matter where you wander in Osaka, you’ll stumble upon great restaurants and one-of-a-kind street food from local vendors.
-Osaka is full of quality establishments serving everything from authentic Osaka cuisine to Western dishes with a Japanese influence.
+No matter where you wander in Osaka, you’ll stumble upon great restaurants and one-of-a-kind street food vendors.
+They serve everything from authentic Osaka cuisine to Western dishes with a Japanese influence.

 Need help finding the tastiest local foods in Osaka?
-Get ready to indulge your palate with this thorough Osaka food guide…
+Indulge your palate with this Osaka food guide.

 Osaka food guide: 8 must-eat dishes

 Taiko-manju is a surprisingly filling dish.
 The bean paste gives you protein while the batter provides carbs.
-When you’re busy running between attractions, these affordable meals are incredibly convenient.
-You can carry them and eat as you head to your next destination – so long as you don’t eat on public transit, which is considered rude.
+When you’re busy running between the top Osaka attractions, these affordable meals are convenient.
+You can carry them and eat as you head to your next destination.
+(Just don’t eat on public transit; it’s considered rude.)

 If you want the best taiko-manju in the city, head to Gozasouro.
 It’s located on the first floor of the JR Shin-Osaka Station.